Apostille and Legalization Services

 All applicants must be U.S. or Canadian citizens.

-An FBI Channeling form must be completed for each applicant.
+An FBI channeling form must be completed for each applicant.

 Applicants’ inked fingerprints must be mailed for submission.